 “A free, vibrant press is important for democracy, so we are delighted to support journalistic excellence and engagement with the Cornell community through the Zubrow Distinguished Visiting Journalist program,” Jayawardhana said.
 “It is a pleasure to see the ways Andrew Morse has applied his broad Arts and Sciences education to pursue innovation in the media.
 We in the college have enjoyed lively and meaningful exchanges of ideas, best practices and cross-disciplinary perspectives during his campus visits.”

-It’s been a special experience, Morse said, to be back on campus, “on the other side of the podium” in some of the same lecture halls where he was once a student, such as associate professor of classics Athena Kirk’s “Hieroglyphs to HTML” class.
+It’s been a special experience, Morse said, to be back on campus, “on the other side of the podium” in some of the same lecture halls where he was once a student.
+He visited classes including “Hieroglyphs to HTML” taught by Athena Kirk, associate professor of classics, and "Thinking Media," taught by Erik Born, assistant professor of German studies.

 “Having a chance to come back to Cornell and immerse myself in campus life again has been such an honor and such a pleasure,” he said.